Mahdi-Alizadeh96/rust-activities/README.md

 ### Activity 21 - Map combinator

 - Given a user name, create and print out a User struct if the user exists

+### Activity 22 - Testing

+- Write tests for the existing program to ensure proper functionality